 In collaboration with Capital One's Diversity, Inclusion and Belonging team, empowHER partners with nationally recognized diversity community partners, such as Catalyst, Working Mother and the Women Business Collaborative in their mission to develop, empower and elevate women.

 A focus on the here and now

 As roles at work and home continue to adapt to remote work and shifting home responsibilities, empowHER quickly pivoted to meet their members’ changing needs.
 Offering a supportive community that extends to a virtual environment, with virtual meetings and workshops to help everyone weather changing needs and new situations, became a critical focus for the group.

 Throughout the year, empowHER hosted virtual events featuring speakers on topics including how to parent during COVID, mental and emotional health, how to set up healthy boundaries working from home, goal setting with virtual teams and change management during the crisis.
 These topics helped both associates and leaders in adapting to the changes in their daily work structure while still achieving their work goals.
-“I found great value in our in-person leadership summits and events previously,” says Mira, Diversity, Inclusion and Belonging Senior Program Manager and Intersectionality Co-lead for empowHER.
+“I found great value in our in-person leadership summits and events previously,” says Mira, Director of Diversity, Inclusion and Belonging.
 “I am extremely proud of this group for pivoting to a virtual setting in 2020.
 The time we can all come together to connect, learn and grow is always cherished.”